datarootsio/tf-profile/README.md

 ![graph.png](https://github.com/QuintenBruynseraede/tf-profile/blob/main/.github/graph.png?raw=true)

-_Disclaimer:_ Terraform's logs do not contain any sort of absolute timestamps.
+_Disclaimer:_ Terraform's logs do not contain any absolute timestamps.
 We can only derive the order in which resources started and finished their modifications.
 Therefore, the output of `tf-profile graph` gives only a general indication of _how long_ something actually took.
+In other words: the X axis is meaningless, apart from the fact that it's monotonically increasing.

 ## Screenshots